 Dr. Henry is a hardworking and dedicated professional that strives to produce excellence driven outcomes.
 She has been recognized for her leadership skills, organizational skills, project management abilities and overall character.Dr.
 Henry states that she is a firm believer in active learning; teaching is not about lecturing to students, it’s about presenting material to students in a way that they can apply the information in the real world.
 She incorporates tactics that make learning fun, but at the same time make sure each student grasps the material.
 Being a role model, positive influence and molding students into successful individuals, is her desire.

-Ebony Jennings is the Senior Recruitment Manager for Degree Forward.
-A lifelong Michigander, Jennings holds a Bachelor of Arts in Communications from Michigan State University and has built her career by offering creative, strategic marketing and communications solutions to nonprofits and community-driven organizations.
+A lifelong Michigander, Ebony Jennings holds a Bachelor of Arts in Communications from Michigan State University and has built her career by offering creative, strategic marketing and communications solutions to nonprofits and community-driven organizations.
 Jennings is passionate about the empowerment of underserved and historically excluded communities.
 Because of that passion, she has served on various DEI and advocacy teams throughout her career, with a focus on identifying advancement pathways and professional development opportunities for people of color.

 Jennings carries with her an enthusiasm for arts, crafts, and design.
 With childlike curiosity, she regularly seeks out ways to continue learning and growing, often finding her next lesson right in her hometown, Detroit.
 Jennings is a 2015 BUILD Institute graduate and in 2019, she completed Michigan Women Forward’s “Woman Up and Grow” Entrepreneurship Program.
 She is the owner of Alvin & Dianne Design Studio, and in 2020, some of her recent artworks were featured in exhibits at Michigan State University's Kresge Arts Center.